-Seattle weather returns to October ‘normal’ this weekend: clouds, light rain, sun breaks — plus a big orange moon
+After days of record cold temperatures, here’s what the weather has in store for the weekend

-The past couple of days saw unusually weather for this time of year.
+The past couple of days saw unusually chilly weather for this time of year.
 Bike riders, both powered and pedaled, who rode onto the earliest ferries into Seattle on Friday morning were talking about how they had to get out their balaclavas and heated gear way earlier than usual.

 Temperatures have been below normal throughout the Puget Sound region for the last few days with earliest overnight low-temperature records broken in several locales, including Seattle, Bellingham and Olympia, according to a Twitter post by the National Weather Service in Seattle.